 Germany has set itself the target of reducing CO2 emissions by 80-95 percent (compared to 1990).
 In order to achieve this, further key technologies are needed in addition to the expansion of renewable energy generation and the electricity infrastructure.
 The conversion of electricity generated by renewable energies into hydrogen (H2) – power-to-gas – is a decisive factor.
 Together with the transport and storage of H2 in existing infrastructures, this is a key to a successful energy turnaround.
 In the GET H2 initiative, we want to set in motion the development of the necessary nationwide H2 infrastructure with the coupling of all sectors: We want to link regions with a high proportion of renewable energies from wind and sun with H2 production and consumption on an industrial scale.

 The principle is easy:

 - Electricity from renewable energies (wind and sun) is converted into H2.

 - H2 is transported via a separate infrastructure, for whose development the existing gas infrastructure is used.

 - In the industry, transport and heating sectors, green H2 is used as a CO2-free raw material, fuel and energy source.
-In industry, it replaces H2 produced from fossil fuels.
+In industry, it replaces, among other things, fossil generated H2.

-- H2 that is not used directly is stored efficiently in existing underground storage facilities.
+- H2 not directly used is efficiently stored in existing underground salt caverns.